pirocorp/IT-Business-Analysis/01. Introduction to IT Business Analysis/README.md

 ## Responsibilities

-- Create IT Solution
+- Create IT Solution - Close cooperation with all Stakeholders to create an IT Solution for a given Business problem
-- Create Change Management
+- Create Change Management - Produce a plan with steps and strategies that limit the impact on the processes, people, and technologies while facilitating the change
 - Create an IT Project Plan
-- Requirements Management and Analysis
+- Requirements Management and Analysis - Translate Business requirements into functional ones and vice versa
-- Business Process Mapping
+- Business Process Mapping - Visualization of the Business model and the processes
-- Deliver System Design
+- Deliver System Design -  How different systems or fragments of systems interact
 - Communication with the Dev Team and Business
 - Stakeholder Management